Flowey1000/196.169.50.32/README.md

 # School stuff

-You can click on norway.project above to see inside
+You can click on norway.pdf above to see inside

 You can click Issues then new issue to respond to stuff in here